A doctor’s office should feel like a safe space, but LGBTQ patients and their advocates say that’s not always what they experience.

 A certified safe zone

-“The greater the trust LGBTQ patients have with their healthcare providers, the greater their health will be,” says Guillaume Bagal, diversity and inclusion lead for Blue Cross & Blue Shield of Rhode Island (BCBSRI).
+“The greater the trust LGBTQ patients have with their healthcare providers, the greater their health will be,” says Guillaume Bagal, diversity and inclusion lead for BCBSRI.
 “It’s about them feeling more comfortable and getting the care they need when they need it.”

 Bagal heads BCBSRI’s “Safe Zone” certification program for healthcare providers throughout the state.
 A Safe Zone certification signals to LGBTQ patients that they are welcome in a medical practice, says Bagal.
 To become certified, each member of a clinic’s staff must take cultural competency training every year.
 Staff must use a patient’s preferred name and pronoun in all interactions.
 And at least one restroom must be gender neutral, among other requirements.